MitzaaA14/STEALTH-UNIT-X1/README.md

 **YES.** The ESP32 is mandatory because:
 1. **Dual-Core Architecture:** One core handles the wireless stacks (Web Server/Bluetooth) while the other manages motor control and sensor polling.
 2. **Connectivity:** Built-in Wi-Fi and Bluetooth are essential for the multi-interface control system (Phone/PS5).
-3. **Internal Storage & Speed:** Necessary for handling image data from the camera and the complex libraries required for modern HID controllers.